hunterjackson/docs/source/kudu.rst

 Auto Evolve Tables
 ~~~~~~~~~~~~~~~~~~

 The Sink supports auto evolution of tables for each topic.
-This mapping is set in the ``connect.kudu.export.route.query`` option.
+This mapping is set in the ``connect.kudu.sink.kcql`` option.
 When set the Sink will identify new schemas for each topic based on the schema version from the Schema registry.
 New columns
 will be identified and an alter table DDL statement issued against Kudu.